-The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the surveyor.
+The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the Surveyor.
 Heavy furniture, stored items and insulation are not moved.
-Unless identified in the report the surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
+Unless identified in the report the Surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
 The presence or possible consequences of any site contamination will not be researched.

-Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.
+Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities will not be inspected or reported on.

-Description Detached bungalow.
-Accommodation Ground: Living Room, Kitchen, Main Bedroom with en-suite Shower Room, Two further Bedrooms and Bathroom.
-Gross internal floor area (m2) 78 Neighbourhood and location The property occupies a rural site between the village of Ardersier and the town of Nairn.
-The property has countryside views.
-There is a dog and cat kennel adjacent.
-Local amenities and facilities can be found in the neighbouring settlements which lie within commuting distances.
-Age 38 years.
-Weather Dull and overcast.
-Chimney stacks The chimney stack is of block construction, having a render finish.
-There are metal flashings at the base of the chimney.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description The property is a semi-detached bungalow.
+Accommodation Ground Floor: Living and Dining room, Kitchen, WC, 3 Bedrooms and Shower Room.
+Gross Internal Floor Area (m2) Approximately 82m2.
+Neighbourhood and Location The property forms part of an established residential area in the town of Nairn.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found nearby.
+Age Built around 1975.
+Weather It was sunny and dry, following generally similar conditions.
+Chimney Stacks There are no chimney stacks.
+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design clad with tiles having tiled ridging.
-The roof space is accessed via a ceiling hatch in the hallway.
-The roof is timber framed with plyboard sarking.
-Glasswool insulation has been laid to ceiling joists.

-Rainwater fittings There are half round UPVC gutters in place, which connect to round UPVC downpipes.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+The roof is pitched and tiled.
+The ridges are formed in tile.
+The flat roof of the extension finished with felt.
+Access to the roof space is available via a hatch in the hallway.
+The roof is of timber construction, with plaster board sarking.
+Insulation materials have been laid over the ceiling joists.
+Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
+The gutters are of a PVC, half round design with PVC, round downpipes.
+Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The property is of cavity timber frame construction with a block outer leaf externally rendered.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The walls are of cavity block construction, externally rendered.
+The extension walls are of timber frame construction, with a block outer leaf externally rendered.
+Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.

 Doors and windows were not forced open.
-The soffits and fascias are formed in UPVC.
-Windows: Double glazed UPVC framed windows units are installed.
-Doors: The access doors are of UPVC double glazed design.
-There are double glazed UPVC patio doors.
-External decorations None.
-Conservatories / porches There are no conservatories / porches.
-Communal areas There are no communal areas.
-Garages and permanent outbuildings There are no Garages or Permanent Outbuildings.
-Outside areas and boundaries The garden is laid with grass and contains shrubbery and paving.
-The boundaries are formed in timber fencing, block walls and hedging.
+The windows are of a mixed style consisting of double glazed UPVC and timber units.
+The access doors are of a UPVC and timber single glazed and double glazed design.
+The soffits and fascias are formed in timber and UPVC.
+External Decorations Visually inspected.
+The external timbers are painted and finished in a natural wood stain.
+Conservatories and Porches There are no conservatories or porches.
+Communal Areas There are no communal areas.
+Garages and Permanent Outbuildings Visually inspected.
+Culbundings The property has a double tandem garage of concrete block construction, beneath a metal sheet roof.
+Vehicle access is via a metal door.
+Outside Areas and Boundaries Visually inspected.
+The property has garden areas to the front, side and rear.
+The garden areas are surfaced in grass with a concrete slab area.
+The boundaries are formed in timber fencing and block walls.
+There is a drive and parking area surfaced in monoblock paving.
 Ceilings Visually inspected from floor level.
-The ceilings are of plasterboard.
-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of plasterboard construction.
+The ceilings are formed in plasterboard.